cunctator/traceshark/README.md

 make -j5

+It is not necessary but you can customize your build by editing traceshark.pro.

+For example, you can uncomment the following if you want the try to detect and optmize for your build machine:

+# MARCH_FLAG = -march=native
+# MTUNE_FLAG = -mtune=native

+, or you can uncomment some specific flags to build for a certain machine, e.g. uncomment this to build for Broadwell:

+# MARCH_FLAG = -march=broadwell
+# MTUNE_FLAG = -mtune=broadwell

+The recommended default compiler is g++ but you can compile with clang if you like, by uncommenting the following in traceshark.pro:
+# QMAKE_CXX=clang-6.0

 Please note that the software will compile for Qt 4 but that it has not been as tested with Qt 4.
 For that reason you might want to build with Qt 5, unless you happen to prefer Qt 4.